tadaam-tv/react-native-paho-mqtt/README.md

 # Eclipse Paho JavaScript client forked for React Native

-A fork of [paho-client](https://www.npmjs.com/package/paho-client), this project exists to provide an ES6-ready, react-native compatible version of the Eclipse Paho client
+A fork of [paho-client](https://www.npmjs.com/package/paho-client), this project exists to provide an ES6-ready, Promise-based, react-native compatible version of the Eclipse Paho client

 ### Documentation